Angela-DAngelo/AudioWatermarking_AI_vs_Traditional/README.md

 ### Comparative Study of AI-based and Traditional Audio Watermarking Methods

-This repository accompanies the research work *"Assessing Progress over a Decade of Digital Audio Watermarking Research"* (IEEE Access, 2024).
+This repository accompanies the research work *"Assessing Progress over a Decade of Digital Audio Watermarking Research"* (IEEE Access, 2025 XXXX).

 This project provides a systematic comparison between **traditional signal-processing** and **AI-based** audio watermarking methods.
 We implemented the classical **STAMP** system and benchmarked it against three state-of-the-art neural approaches - **AudioSeal**, **WavMark**, and **SilentCipher** - across diverse datasets (speech, multilingual speech, and music) and a wide range of perturbations.